The Unbearable Submissive Ego of “Domme Songs”

 Thus, as a dominant there’s both the stuff that falls into the cluster of femdom gaze (itself not universal but more likely to be closer to the mark) and stuff about someone who is ostensibly me but more about a sub gaze.
 However the inverse follows that subs have stuff for/about them and also stuff for people ostensibly into them.

 In femdom, the stuff for us is so embarrassingly underserviced that “where is porn for me?” tends to border on opening the metaphorical drawer and finding IOU.
 But if you look at M/f, you can see a much more robust amount of niche pandering that assumes different priorities by D/s orientation.
 And, it requires emphasis that say, erotica made for femsubs is not erotica for m-dominants.
 People of group A might incidentally like stuff for group B and vice versa, of course, or be excluded from everything, by personal wiring.
+Nonetheless, Groups A and Group B are not expected to want the same things even if they are also ostensibly expected to do things together.
+Femdom, as a loose subculture, has a bad habit of assuming only Group A or B are real depending on who is in what category.

 The problem, as I see it, is not trying to extract the wishes of subs entirely from the idea of authenticity, it’s to extract out where the relationship is unequal in who is imposing what on whom.
 To do otherwise ignores the role external input has on what we want.
+At its core, it’s presuming my whims more important before the other party even consents to power exchange.
+This is no better than a sub ramming another person into their domme template.

-I think the “just do what the dominant wants or GTFO” isn’t the worst defense mechanism in the context of the over weighting of the fantasies of men and subs, but I think it doesn’t solve the underlying issue.
-I just also think I prefer to ask my submissive identified partners, regardless of gender, to do the work to get as close to equality as possible as I feel the self abrogation approach is just asking me to be lucky enough to get a partner who coincidentally never has any conflict between my needs and theirs.
+Thus, ultimately, I think the “just do what the dominant wants or GTFO” isn’t the worst defense mechanism in the context of the over weighting of the fantasies of men and subs, but I think it doesn’t solve the underlying issue.
+I just also think I prefer to ask my submissive identified partners, regardless of gender, to do the work to get as close to equality as possible as I feel the self abrogation approach on their part is just asking me to be lucky enough to get a partner who coincidentally never has any conflict between my needs and theirs.

 Kinky, Queer, Feminist and Poly Dracula, and It’s (Mis)readings